-Varuthini Ekadashi, also known as Baruthani Ekadashi, is a Hindu holy day, which falls on the fifteenth lunar day of the Hindu month of Chaitra.
+Varuthini Ekadashi, also known as Baruthani Ekadashi, is a Hindu holy day, which falls on the eleventh lunar day of the Hindu month of Chaitra.
 Varuthini Ekadashi falls in April or May.
 Like all Ekadashis, Lord Vishnu, especially his fifth incarnation Vamana, is worshiped.

-Dharmaraja Yudhishthira had asked Lord Krishna, what is the name of Ekadashi of Krishna Paksha of Vaishakh month?
+Dharmaraja Yudhishthira had asked Lord Krishna, what is the name of Ekadashi of Krishna Paksha of Chaitra month?
 Shri Krishna said, O Rajeshwar!
 The name of this Ekadashi is Varuthini.
 It is a blessing, a destroyer of all sins, and a salvation in the end.

 Fasting on this day has the potential to give up gambling, sleep, dentistry, blasphemy, petty, theft, violence, rituals, anger and abandonment of lies.
 Doing so provides mental peace.
 The fast should be eaten as sattvik.
 Family members should do Bhagavad bhajan at night and do awakening.
 The donation of food is considered to be the biggest donation on this day.